redtexts/texts/pannekoek_1936_communist_party.md

 state-capitalistic building-up of industrialism is the building-up of communism.
 Hence each new factory or electric power plant is hailed in the communist papers as a triumph of communism.
-In order to encourage the minds of the Russians in perserverance [sic], they were told by their papers that capitalist was nearly succumbing to a world revolution and envious of Russia, meditated to make war with Russia.
+In order to encourage the minds of the Russians in perseverance, they were told by their papers that capitalist was nearly succumbing to a world revolution and envious of Russia, meditated to make war with Russia.
 This was repeated in the communist papers all over the world, while at the same